zry98/movistar-home-hacks/README.en.md

 ## Driver status

-As in the latest Manjaro XFCE with 5.15.28-1 kernel, on April 9, 2022:
+As in the latest Manjaro XFCE with 5.15.71-1 kernel, on November 5, 2022:

 | Device | Driver | Status |
 | --- | --- | --- |